moneybutton/yours-core/contents/articles/2015-08-29-end-of-week-four/index.md

 repo](https://github.com/dattnetwork/dattmedia) into our UI in the [datt.ui repo](https://github.com/dattnetwork/datt.ui), and then to finish our p2p protocol in datt-node, and merge that into datt.ui as well.
-There are some significant hurdles left before all these pieces an be fit together.
+There are some significant hurdles left before all these pieces can be fit together.
 Although we have the basics of the p2p protocol ready in datt-node, its interface is not yet ready to be used by datt.ui.
 Also, we have not integrated bitcoin payments at all in any form.